 Welcome to Honors US History 9!
 I look forward to getting to know you all next school year.
 In the meantime, before we meet . . .

-In order to help prepare for the class, and as your first assignment, please read Incidents in the Life of a Slave Girl by Harriet Jacobs (pseudonym Linda Brent) and/or the Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass.
-Jacobs and Douglass wrote their stories with the hope that others would come to better understand the specific and grim realities of slavery.
-While you read, pay special attention to what the writer(s) had to say about family, power, education, religion, and rebellion.
-Also, please think about the way in which the writer coped with slavery, reacted to places, historical events, and who they feel slavery hurt.
-None of these are simple issues.
-Jacobs and Douglass each have distinct backgrounds, experiences and opinions and sometimes different thoughts.
-What I would like you to do is to summarize the ideas you feel that Jacobs and/or Douglass most want people to take with them from their writing.
-Please type your summary (12 point font, 1.5 spacing) or write it out in ink by September 7 th, 2010.
-Be as precise in your writing as possible and use specific examples and ideas to support your views.
+In order to help you prepare for the class, and as your first assignment, please read Incidents in the Life of a Slave Girl by Harriet Jacobs (pseudonym Linda Brent) and/or The Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass.
+Jacobs and Douglass wrote their stories with the hope that others would come to better understand the specific and grim realities of slavery and both have distinctly interesting and important perspectives of the ‘peculiar institution’ of slavery and who it hurt.
+While you read, pay special attention to what Jacobs and Douglass had to say about the role of family, power, education, religion, and rebellion in their lives as slaves.
+Also, please think about the way in which each coped with slavery, reacted to places, and historical events.
+Your task is to summarize the ideas you feel that Jacobs and/or Douglass most wanted their readers to understand.
+Please type your summary (12 point font, 1.5 spacing) or write it out in ink by September 6th, 2016.
+Be as precise in your writing as possible and use specific examples and ideas from the text(s) to support your views.
+I will be expecting a thoughtful and thorough understanding of the narrative(s) so that we can better discuss the text and the very complex nature of slavery when this assignment is due.

 honorsbanner